longkey1/lnkr/README.md

 ```

 ### add
 Add files or directories to the link configuration.
+This will also update the GitExclude file with all configured link paths.

 ```bash
 # Add single file (hard link by default)